Overview

 ITEM 7: TYPES OF CLIENTS & ACCOUNT REQUIREMENTS

-We service different types of clients including: Individuals and High Net Worth Individuals, Charitable
+We provide services different types of clients including Individuals and High Net Worth Individuals,

-Organizations, Pension and Profit Sharing Plans, Corporations, Limited Liability Companies and/or Other
+Charitable Organizations, Pension and Profit Sharing Plans, Corporations, Limited Liability Companies

 We require a minimum account balance of $250,000 for our Comprehensive Portfolio Management